 Explore the residential neighborhoods of Northeast Portland via low-traffic routes known as greenways.
 Enjoy views from the Alameda Ridge, and, for an extra challenge, climb Rocky Butte at the eastern edge of the loop.

-Before hitting the road, make sure to review bike safety tips from Bike Portland.
+Before hitting the road, make sure to review bike safety tips.

 Portland Bike Tours